asmr-hex/new-yorken-poesry-magazine/README.md

 * **Generative Not Degenerative.** While we value freedom of expression, *The New Yorken Poesry Magazine* has no tolerance for hateful language arising from racism, sexism, ableism, homophobia, transphobia, etc. Don't end up like [Tay](https://en.wikipedia.org/wiki/Tay_(bot))!

 # How To Contribute
-## Workflow
-1. look at the [project board](https://github.com/connorwalsh/new-yorken-poesry-magazine/projects/1) and see if there are any backlog items whichare of interest to you ˁ˚ᴥ˚ˀ
-2. convert the backlog card into an issue (if it is not already an issue) and assign yourself adn anyone else to the issue.
-3. In the issue overview, describe in reasonable detail what you will work on (scope your work)
-4. branch off of `dev` using a descriptive feature name
-5. as you work make sure to rebase off of `dev` frequently to avoid nasty merge conflicts etc.
-6. [pro-tip] while working on an issue, make sure to include `#<issue no.>` within the commit message of all relevant commits s.t. these commits will show up in the issue.
-7. When done, open a PR with a detailed description of your changes (see [this](https://github.com/connorwalsh/new-yorken-poesry-magazine/pull/8) for an example) and assign reviewers.
-Make sure to rebase before opening the PR against the `dev` branch.

-This is somewhat of a [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) type workflow.

 ## Quick Start
 The entire application runs within Docker, so spinning up the development environment is as easy as,
 ``` shell